 If you can consider that growth is satisfying, that the journey is the important, and not the destination, they you can say: it was easier to shift myself on this project, because I wasn’t pulled out of my turtle state by the smell of sweet love of success.

 What allowed me to be who I am today is the many areas I took to completion in a turtle way.

-Architect, structural engineer, seven languages, athlete, competitive swimmer, gymnast, making it in a foreign country, and then in another one, magazine publisher, coach, spiritual beacon, empath, marketer.
+Architect, structural engineer, seven languages, athlete, competitive swimmer, gymnast, making it in two foreign countries, magazine publisher, coach, spiritual beacon, empath, marketer, energy practitioner, etc. etc..

-I, today, know myself as someone who can do anything, and I can trust myself.
+I know myself as someone who can do anything, and I can trust myself.
 And if I cannot do it today, I can learn anything and do it well.

 Can you say that?

 I have had clients and friends that had an accidental fast success in their past, and could not understand why they couldn’t have it again.

 It was simple for me see, but not for them.

 They never actually did what it takes to be successful.
 It happened to them.